 Parts of the ETH CAS in Digital Health are nominated for the prestigious KITE Award 2022, which is dedicated to teaching projects and initiatives developed at ETH during its semesters of remote teaching, and which further aims at recognising the exceptional commitment of lecturers during these challenging times and honours outstanding examples.

-To support individuals interested in Digital Health to better understand the need, design, implementation and assessment of digital health interventions for chronic and mental health conditions that allow caregivers to scale and tailor long-term treatments to individuals in at sustainable costs.
+The overall goal of this CAS is to support individuals interested in Digital Health to better understand the need, design, implementation and assessment of digital health interventions for chronic and mental health conditions that allow caregivers to scale and tailor long-term treatments to individuals at sustainable costs.

 After the course, participants will be able to…